KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/24-number-sacred-numerology.md

 **Core Glyphic Sequence:**
 `📐 → ⌬ → 🔷 → ⚙️`
-*(The Architect of Order discloses Relational Syntax as Divine Geometry, which appears in manifested pattern as Apparent Order.)*
+*(The Architect of Order discloses Relational Syntax as Divine Geometry, which appears in manifestation as Apparent Order.)*

 ---